definedrisk/petzold-pw5e/CD-ROM/README.md

 Erratum 3 states

-> All programs whose WM_PAINT message handler redraws the entire client area (that is, in all cases of repainting, without using ROPs (raster operations) that merge with the background), do not require a background brush.
+>All programs whose WM_PAINT message handler redraws the entire client area (that is, in all cases of repainting, without using ROPs (raster operations) that merge with the background), do not require a background brush.
 >
-> Windows automatically fills the client area with the background brush selected when a window is resized.
+>Windows automatically fills the client area with the background brush selected when a window is resized.
 It does so by sending a WM_ERASEBKGND Notification to the window, and the default processing of this message, via the DefWindowProc() Function, is that the background is 'erased' by using the class background brush specified by the hbrBackground member of the WNDCLASS structure.
+If this is NULL, the background is not erased (although the application could process the WM_ERASEBKGND Notification and erase it manually).
+>
-If this is NULL, the background is not erased (although the application could process the WM_ERASEBKGND Notification and erase it manually, it would typically process this message simply returning zero to signify that no change to background has occured).
-Thus, for programs that are going to fill the client area themselves in their WM_PAINT handler, erasing the background by painting with the background brush will result in a slower application that flickers needlessly.
+>Thus, for programs that are going to fill the client area themselves in their WM_PAINT handler, this will result in a slower application that flickers needlessly.
 The flicker occurs because the application fills the client area completely immediately after Windows has just finished filling it in with the background brush.
 >
->To remove the background brush in any of these programs in the text book, change:
+>To remove the background brush in any of these programs in the text book, change the WinMain() line:

-    WinMain():
       //wndclass.hbrBackground = (HBRUSH) GetStockObject (WHITE_BRUSH) ;
       wndclass.hbrBackground = NULL ;